oliverwfy/dl_novice/README.md

-# DL_novice
+# DL_toturial
-Great projects for beginner in deep learning field
+Great projects for starting at deep learning